absonbbg/JKASE-D3/README_en.md

 ![GITHUB](/image/sunset_in_mirror.jpeg "Sunset In Mirror")

 ## Introduction
+JKASE D3 is a case that values the DIY spirit.
+It is based on an equilateral triangle, you can change the side panel and parts on your requirement.
+For example, from General Form to Duo Systems Form, or from General Cooling Mode to Duo Aio Mode.
+Also, you can use your imagination and creation to design a side panel you want.
+Everything is up to you.
+That's why JKASE D3 is an open-source project.
 For all the features of JKASE D3, you can access [www.jkasedesign.com](https://jkasedesign.com/en).
 This GitHub page only lists hardware compatibility briefly.

 ## Design Goals